MateuszRajczyk/RepoInfoForUsers/README.md

 # RepoInfoForUsers

-Simple application for get informations about repositories for given GitHub user
+Simple application for get informations about repositories using GitHub API

 Application provides info about repositories like as: